e-dorigatti/e-dorigatti.github.io/_posts/2023-07-16-queue-length.md

 **UPDATE:** A commenter below helpfully pointed out that the mistake I made in the first part was assuming the events to be independent and multiplying the probabilities together.
 Indeed, considering whether $X_1\leq X_3$ only makes sense if we already know that $X_1\leq X_2$: if the second car is slower than the first, there will not be a third car in the queue.
-Condition on $X_1=x$, however makes these events independent, allowing us to multiply the probabilities as we just did.
+Condition on $X_1=x$, however, makes these events independent, allowing us to multiply the probabilities as we just did.

 Since we want to find the average queue length regardless of the speed of the first car, we nwo remove the dependence on $x$ by integrating it away: